Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 ```

 * [Dart](https://dart.dev/language/comments\#documentation-comments)
-    * Extensions are defined in named `objects`
+    * Extensions are defined in named sections
-    * Extensions can be referenced only via this named object
+    * Referring to extensions is possible only via this named section

 ```dart
 class DateTime {